When purchasing a property, it can often be a rollercoaster of excitement and stress.

 There is a considerable amount of confusion regarding these terms, but understanding them can be crucial to a seamless transition.

-You’ve just made an offer on your next investment property and it’s been accepted.
+You’ve just made an offer on your new home or your next investment property and it’s been accepted.

 That’s great news, but what actually comes with the property when you settle?

-Is it everything in that you saw when you inspected the property?
+Is it everything that you saw when you inspected the property?

 Clearly not – some of the items in the property belonged to the vendor.

 You didn’t really expect to get that big plasma TV thrown in, did you?